NoelleMostert/M220P_MongoDB/README.md

 ### Running the project
 Now that you have a **working virtualenv (currently deactivated) and working Atlas cluster (not currently connected in the mongo shell)** you're close to running the project.

-- firstly, import some the data provided to your cluster
+- firstly, import some the data provided to your cluster but activate the virtual environment first (importing data outside the virtual errors resulted in running into search query errors later)
+  - your\path\to\mflix-python> ```mflix_venv\Scripts\activate ```
-  - your\path\to\mflix-python>```mongorestore --drop --gzip --uri mongodb+srv://m220student:m220password@<YOUR_CLUSTER_URI> data```
+  - (mflix_venv) your\path\to\mflix-python>```mongorestore --drop --gzip --uri mongodb+srv://m220student:m220password@<YOUR_CLUSTER_URI> data```
-- in Windows, either using your favourite text editor locate your mflix-python directory open the dotini_windows file
+- in Windows, using your favourite text editor, locate your mflix-python directory and open the dotini_windows file
 - change the file to link your atlas cluster info ``` MFLIX_DB_URI = mongodb+srv://m220student:m220password@YOUR_ATLAS_URL_LINK_HERE ```
 - you can use the same for both test and prod
 - **rename this file to ```.ini```**
+- you can add a super secret key to the prod section, of your own design
 - save and close this file
 - in command prompt navigate to the mflix-python directory and activate the virtual environment again
   - your\path\to\mflix-python> ```mflix_venv\Scripts\activate ```